Erosion and Ash Control

 The City of Ventura held an Erosion Control and Fire-Safe Landscaping Class on February 7, 2018 to help property owners make informed decisions about erosion and sediment control implementation, as well as fire-safe landscape planning post-Thomas Fire.

-Watch the video below to learn about best management practices and what you can do to manage landscapes impacted by wildfire.
+If you missed the class, download the handouts below or watch the video of the class to learn about best management practices and how to manage landscapes impacted by wildfire.

 For comprehensive information on recovery, visit venturacountyrecovers.org